Mario Kart: Double Dash!!

 |Mario Kart: Double Dash!!|

-The first and only Mario Kart game where players drive with two characters at once, and was the first title in the series to introduce the concept of choosing different vehicles.
-Also Toadette.
+Mario Kart: Double Dash!! is the first and only Mario Kart game where players drive with two characters at once, and was the first title in the series to introduce the concept of choosing different vehicles.
+Highly praised for its unique mechanics, it's considered one of the poster children for the GameCube.
+Also, Toadette.

 Internal file names for the courses, which give the theme or character the track is dedicated to, indicate that some of the otherwise-neutral tracks were actually dedicated to certain characters.